Headbangers Ball: Death of The Ball

-The show remained on the air until January 1995, when MTV abruptly canceled the show without any prior warning to viewers, host Riki Rachtman, or the production staff.
+The show remained on the air until January 1995, when MTV canceled the show.
 The European version, hosted by Vanessa Warwick, was on the air until 1997, but limited to an hour and a half (as opposed to the three hours given in past years).

-Rachtman was informed of the cancellation days afterward when, after filming what would end up being the final episode, he was simply informed via phone call that he would not have to show up to work the following week.
-No official reason was given for the show's cancellation, but it is suspected to be because MTV was then playing grunge, alternative and pop punk more often during its main programming, although they did not play a lot of metal or interview the bands.
+Host Riki Rachtman was informed of the cancellation when, after filming what would end up being the final episode, he was informed via phone call that he would not have to show up to work the following week.

-Many MTV fans were outraged at the show's abrupt cancellation, as well as denying Rachtman and the production staff the chance to inform viewers that the show was going off the air, or to allow them to put together a "farewell show" for the loyal viewers of Headbangers Ball.
-Some regular-citizen critics of MTV even cite the cancellation of Headbangers Ball as one of the key decisions which caused the network to "jump the shark".
 The demise of The Ball also came in at #4 on VH1's 40 Least Metal Moments in 2005.
-In mid-February The Ball would be replaced by the short-lived Superock, a show featuring videos and interviews with metal, alternative and rap artists.
+In mid-February The Ball was replaced by the short-lived Superock, a show featuring videos and interviews with metal, alternative and rap artists.

-Over the years, MTV Europe attempted to fill the void left by the cancellation of Headbangers Ball with other rock-themed block programs such as the Julia Valet-hosted Superock, but all have failed for various reasons – including MTV Europe's addition of pop, dance and alternative videos to some of the shows which made them not much different from the rest of the day.